AliceO2Group/analysis-framework/docs/datamodel/ao2dTables.md

 ####  AO2D files
 For better overview the tables are grouped into the following categories: | [General](#cat_General) | [Tracks](#cat_Tracks) | [Detectors](#cat_Detectors) | [Strangeness](#cat_Strangeness) | [Indices](#cat_Indices) | [MonteCarlo](#cat_MonteCarlo) | [Run2](#cat_Run2) | [Others](#cat_Others) |

+#### Note on ambiguous tracks:

+The tables aod::Tracks and aod::AmbiguousTracks are **not** exclusive.
+In fact, the table aod::Tracks contains all of the tracks, ambiguous ones, non-ambiguous ones and unassociated tracks.
+The table aod::AmbiguousTracks is giving extra information on only the ambiguous and the unassociated tracks.
+If the track can be time associated to several collisions, only one of them is given a pointer through its index (`collisionId`) in the aod::Tracks table.

+The previous statements are also true for aod::MFTTracks and aod::AmbiguousMFTTracks tables, as well as aod::FwdTracks and aod::AmbiguousFwdTrack.

 <div>